quintel/documentation/docs/main/direct-emissions.md

 * **Other GHG emissions**: total non-CO2 emissions.
 * **Total GHG emissions**: net total GHG emissions, calculated as `CO2 production - CO2 capture + Other GHG emissions`.

-### Chart and dashboard items
+### Dashboard items
-The direct emissions results per sector for 1990, the start and future year can be observed in the chart 'Direct total GHG emissions'.
-There are also two dashboard items for direct emissions results:
+Two dashboard items are available for the direct emissions results:

 * **Direct total GHG emissions relative to 1990**: shows the reduction in total GHG emissions compared to 1990.
 * **Direct total GHG emissions**: shows the total GHG emissions in the future year.

+### Chart
+The direct emissions results per sector for 1990, the start year and future year can be observed in the chart 'Direct total GHG emissions'.
+Emission data in the year 1990 is retrieved from UNFCCC and mapped to ETM sectors.
+Go to this [page](https://github.com/quintel/etdataset-public/tree/master/tools/emissions) for more information on how the emission data is retrieved and mapped.

 ![](/img/docs/direct_emissions_chart_total_ghg_emissions.png)